digilogistist/The-Open-Source-USB-NES-Project/readme.md

 ## License

-USB middleware and other source code portions, copyright ST Microelectronics.
-This copywritten work is included here for "fair use" and educational purposes only.
+Copywritten works, such as technical manuals and source code included in this repository are for educational and preservational "fair use" purposes only.
+No copyright infringement is implied, solicited nor intended with the inclusion of these copywritten works for the Open-Source USB-NES Project.

-Except for source code explicitly copyrighted by ST Microelectronics, the rest of the work in this archive is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
+The rest of the work in this archive, including any BTTD Group or Brad Taylor properties, is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.

 http://creativecommons.org/licenses/by-sa/4.0/